About Wells Fargo Propel American Express Card

 The Wells Fargo Propel American Express’ Short-Term Benefits

-The Wells Fargo Propel gives you 20,000 bonus rewards points if you can spend $1,000 in the first three months of owning the card.
+The Wells Fargo Propel gives you 30,000 points as a sign-up bonus if you can spend $3,000 in the first three months of owning the card.

 The Propel offers new cardholders 0% interest on all purchases and balance transfers for the first 12 months of owning the card.

-At the time of publishing, this 12-month offer was the standard for the credit card we reviewed in our Best Cash Back Rewards Card of 2018 article.
+At the time of publishing, this 12-month offer was the standard for the credit cards we reviewed in our Best Cash Back Rewards Card ranking.

 These 0% interest rates are really helpful if you have a big expense coming up that you can’t cover with cash.
 For example, if you know you have to get the transmission repaired on your card, you can use your Wells Fargo Propel to pay for the purchase and then use the remaining 0% period to pay it off before interest kicks in.